JohannesHaubner/LearnExt/README.md

 ## Usage/Examples

-The Dockerfile (preliminary version) can be used by running:
+The Dockerfile can be used by running:
 ```
 docker build -t learnext .
 docker run -it learnext